 If only Gary hadn’t run over to the shop to get a can of beans.
 If Faye had paid less attention to her phone and more to what Gary was telling her about who to let in and who to not.
-If Gary had explained why it was so important to not open the door to anyone she didn’t know.
+Even if Gary had explained why it was so important to not open the door to anyone she didn’t know.

 Faye told Anna that she knew what bankruptcy means.
 Gary might have made sure she also knew what repossession means, and that repo people might be on their way to their house.
 If he had, she might still have her laptop.
 But, as I once read, stories would be pretty short and uneventful if everyone did what they should do.